-- Heating mode refrigerant temperature ranges: Liquid = 75-118°F; High Pressure Vapor = 95-220°F - Cooling mode refrigerant temperature ranges: Liquid = 75-118°F; Low Pressure Vapor = 40-90°F
+Heating mode refrigerant temperature ranges: Liquid 75-118°F; High Pressure Vapor 95-220°F Cooling mode refrigerant temperature ranges: Liquid 75-118°F; Low Pressure Vapor 40-90°F

-All insulation joints must be glued with no air gaps.
-Insulation material must fit snugly against the refrigeration pipe with no air space between it and the pipe. \bigcirc Do not allow insulation passing through pipe hangers, inside conduit, and/or sleeves to be compressed.
+All insulation joints shall be glued with no air gaps.
+Insulation material shall fit snugly against the refrigeration pipe with no air space between it and the pipe.
+Insulation passing through pipe hangers, inside conduit, and/or sleeves must not be compressed.
 Protect insulation inside hangers and supports with a second layer.
-All pipe insulation exposed to the sun and outdoor elements must be properly protected with PVC, aluminum vapor barrier, or alternatively placed in a weather-resistant enclosure such as a pipe rack with a top cover; and meet local codes.
+All pipe insulation exposed to the sun and outdoor elements shall be properly protected with PVC, aluminum vapor barrier, or alternatively placed in a weather-resistant enclosure such as a pipe rack with a top cover; and meet local codes.
+LG-provided Y-branches are shipped from the factory with pre-formed peel-and-stick foam insulation jackets, with a 1.84 lb./ft.3 density, 1/2" thickness, and meet UL94 MF-1 flammability.